AB Bookman's Weekly: Origins

 The magazine began as a column in Publishers Weekly called "Antiquarian Bookseller"; in 1948, it spun off as a separate publication, at a time when there was a flourishing mail-order business in out-of-print and second-hand books.
 Malkin purchased the magazine from Bowker in 1953.
 It first appeared under its final title in 1967.
 For more than four decades, it was essential reading not only for used and rare booksellers, but also for acquisitions and rare book librarians, book collectors, as well as those interested in the history of books and printing.
 Malkin was assisted by his wife, Mary Ann O'Brian Malkin, universally known as "[mam]," whose interest in embroidery was reflected in her many AB reviews of needlework books.
 In 1972, when Sol.
 Malkin sold the magazine to Jacob L. Chernofsky, AB Bookman's Weekly had a subscription list of more than 10,000 subscribers.
 In 1985, an annual lecture in bibliography was established in Sol.
 M. Malkin's honor at Columbia University's School of Library Service.
 Sol.
 M. Malkin died in 1986.
 In 1992, the Malkin Lecture site moved with Rare Book School to the University of Virginia, where it continues as the annual Sol.
 M. and Mary Ann O'Brian Lecture in Bibliography.

 Spin-offs

 In December 1977, Chernofsky and Margaret Knox Goggin, dean of the University of Denver's School of Librarianship, organized a seminar on used and antiquarian books, aimed at booksellers and librarians.
-The Workshop/Seminar in the Out-of-Print and Antiquarian Book Market (the eventual title of the seminar) became an annual event in 1979; in 2008 (as the Colorado Antiquaran Book Seminar), the seminar celebrated its 30th anniversary.
+The Workshop/Seminar in the Out-of-Print and Antiquarian Book Market (the eventual title of the seminar) became an annual event in 1979; in 2008 (as the Colorado Antiquarian Book Seminar), the seminar celebrated its 30th anniversary.